-Everyone should know the benefits and use sunscreen when headed outside.
+Everyone should know the benefits of and use sunscreen when headed outside.
 But what if you find sunscreen stains on your clothing?
 Sunscreen tends to create dark brown stains on fabrics if not removed immediately.
 Learn what causes the stains and how to get them out.

 For most people, the worst stain caused by sunscreen on fabrics is a slightly oily stain which can be easily removed.
 Even this stain can be prevented by allowing sunscreen to dry completely before you dress and by avoiding clothing when reapplying.

 The culprit ingredient is avobenzone.
 When avobenzone mixes with minerals found in hard water, it can lead to brown, rust-like stains.
 The severity of the problem depends on the fiber content of your garment (synthetics stain more easily than cotton or natural fibers) and the hardness level of your water.

 If your well or water system is high in mineral content, read the ingredient levels in sunscreen and avoid those with avobenzone.